shrirelekar/-Bike-Sales-Analysis-Dashboard-in-Excel/README.md

 This project analyzes bike sales data using Excel, providing valuable insights through a user-friendly dashboard.
 The goal was to explore key trends and factors affecting bike sales, including seasonal patterns, customer demographics, and sales performance across different product categories.
 <br><br>
 Project Overview<br>
-Using Excel, I developed a comprehensive dashboard to visualize important metrics such as:<br>
+Using Excel, I developed a comprehensive dashboard to visualize important metrics such as:

 Sales by Region: Identify the top-performing regions.<br>
 Sales by Category: Track which bike types contribute most to revenue.<br>